arvind207kumar/goodthought-impact-analysis/README.md

 # 📊 Impact Analysis of GoodThought NGO Initiatives

+> 🚀 **This is a hands-on SQL project focused on analyzing real-world NGO data using PostgreSQL.**

 I built this project to explore how data can reveal the real-world impact of NGO efforts.
 Using SQL, I analyzed operations from **GoodThought**, a non-profit focused on education, healthcare, and sustainable development across underserved communities.

 ---